mellbergfilip/MyBankV2/README.md

 * Withdraw money from accounts

 ### Purpose & Motivation
-A sideproject to learn more about object-oriented programming, design patterns and Java meanwhile studying OOP-course.
+Sideproject meanwhile studying a system architecture- and design pattern-course.
+This is to learn more, mostly about common design patterns, but of course also to sharpen my overall skills in programming & Java.

 ### Used techniques
 - Java